TITLE:Dean of Health Professions

 FUNCTION OF THE JOB:

-Responsible for supervising all courses and programs under health professions, including nursing (three programs) and radiologic technology.
+Responsible for supervising all courses and programs under health professions, including nursing (ADN, LPN, and CNA) and radiologic technology.

 DUTIES AND RESPONSIBILITIES